 Frequently Asked Questions

-Gallatin College MSU currently offers 14 Workforce degree programs.
+Gallatin College MSU currently offers over 20 Workforce degree programs.
 Learn more about program options here.

 In addition to the courses in each of the degree programs, Gallatin College also provides developmental education courses:

 - Foundations of Mathematics (M 063) to be taken in the first third of semester, followed by Introductory Algebra (M090) for the remaining two-thirds of the semester